EnsignMK/danbooru-prompt/README.md

 Extension that gets tags for Danbooru images links in AUTOMATIC1111's Stable Diffusion webui

 # Credit:
-Alot of code I used for this project came from this project: https://github.com/antis0007/sd-webui-gelbooru-prompt
+A lot of code I used for this project came from this project: https://github.com/antis0007/sd-webui-gelbooru-prompt